PRANAVK1003/100-days-of-ml/README.md

-# 100-days-of-ml
+# AI, Machine Learning & DataScience
-This repository contains daily learning throughout Machine Learning Journey covered in 100 Days .
+This repository contains daily learnings in AI, Machine Learning & Data Science .
-Will be posting projects I ll be doing along the way and models trained & evaluated with the help of machine learning algorithms .
+It Focuses on keeping daily track on my learning progress that helps in building relevant skillset for Machine Learning & Data Science .